Conduct meetings and what to expect

 As a part of an institution of learning, the student conduct process is designed to be an educational opportunity in which students are encouraged to reflect on and learn from their behavior.
-The student conduct meeting is an informal discussion in which the disciplinary process will be explained to the student, and the student will be asked to respond to the allegations against them.
+The student conduct meeting is an informal discussion in which the conduct process will be explained to the student, and the student will be asked to respond to the allegations against them.

 Students are entitled to all rights specified in university policies.
 These rights include:

 - Knowing the allegations against the student and the evidence that has been provided to the Office of the Dean of Students in support of those allegations.

 - Receiving assistance from an advisor of choice.
 This advisor may be a parent, guardian, attorney, friend, counselor, or any other support person chosen by the student who is not otherwise a party or witness to the conduct under investigation.

 - Having relevant witnesses speak on their behalf.

 - Reviewing their case file upon submission of a written request to the Office of the Dean of Students.

 - Appealing the final decision of the hearing officer if the decision results in an eviction from university housing, or suspension or expulsion from the university.

 During the conduct meeting, the staff member managing the case will:

 - Review the Student Code of Conduct Procedures and the student’s rights in the process.

 - Review the allegations against the student.

 - Ask questions about the information provided to the Office of the Dean of Students and the allegations.